flaming-phoenix/dcm-reinforcement-learning/README.md

 - You can use any algorithm available in Stable Baselines3

-You can train locally if you are comfortable setting up a Python environment or using Kaggle notebooks.
+You can train locally if you are comfortable setting up a Python environment, you can use the provided docker images or using Kaggle notebooks.

+#### Docker

+To use Docker use the docker compose found here: [docker-compose.yaml]

 #### Kaggle